jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 4.x.
 Adding reinstatements

-* To add a reinstatement, the latest permit must be in 'In progress or 'Closed' status and require excavation.
+* To add a reinstatement, the latest PA must be in 'In progress or 'Closed' status and require excavation.
 * Reinstatement date must be:
     * the current date or in the past
     * on or after the actual start date
     * on or before the actual end date if works stop has been logged
 * To update a site with a new reinstatement, select 'Add another reinstatement' on the 'site record' level.
 * This functionality may be used to correct a mistake on the previous reinstatement.
-  + Note: if a mistake is made where the Reinstatement state 'Interim' is selected instead of 'permanent' as a new permit would be required to rectify this mistake.
+  + Note: if a mistake is made where the Reinstatement state 'Interim' is selected instead of 'permanent' as a new PA would be required to rectify this mistake.
 See the business rules regarding making an interim site permanent for more information.

 _(Previously section 4.2, 4.3, 4.5 & 4.6 in Business rules v0.1 draft)_